DorianGrey/ng-webpack-template/README.md

 - [UglifyJS2](https://github.com/mishoo/UglifyJS2) as code minifier

 Optionally, you might:
 - Optimize further using [build-optimizer](https://github.com/angular/devkit/tree/master/packages/angular_devkit/build_optimizer).
-However, it is still extremely experimental, so **beware**.
+This one still has some glitches, so it's not activated by default for now.
 - In case AoT does not work: Disable it.

 The latter options might be suitable for a particular situation while being problematic in another.